Account

 Prefer no screen, no fuss?
 XROS 5 Mini.
 Same battery as the full XROS 5, simpler operation.

-Browse the full Vaporesso XROS range to compare all the current models side by side.
+For the latest specs and pricing, see the Vaporesso XROS 5 and Vaporesso XROS 4 product pages.
 Every XROS pod works in every XROS kit, so whichever you pick, you're buying into a system that isn't going anywhere.